Boot liners

 • Fit between car models can vary — worth checking before ordering.

-Why it made the list: Non-slip waterproof boot liner that balances coverage, ease of cleaning and sensible pricing.
+Why it made the list: A dedicated universal boot liner with raised sides, non-slip backing and waterproof material designed specifically for car boots rather than rear seats.
 Good all-round choice for owners who want a reliable liner without committing to the cost of premium custom-fit options.

 Pros